SchrodingerZhu/area-exam-survey/writing/main.typ

 While the powerful ownership checking mechanisms significantly improve memory safety, it makes Rust unfriendly to be a codegen target for guest languages, as the code generator would have extra burden to garantee ownership and lifetime is handled properly.

-We noticed similarity between the requirement of Rust and the RC-based memory reuse runtime.
-As discussed above, to achieve memory reuse, ownership of the RC-objected is transferred to the callee on each function call.
+We noticed similarity between the requirement of Rust and the Rc-based memory reuse runtime.
+As discussed above, to achieve memory reuse, ownership of the Rc-managed object is transferred to the callee on each function call.
 If there is any pending use of the same argument object after the functional call, an explicit `clone()` must be inserted to garantee the liveness of the object.
 Since Rust defaults to move semantic and has a strict ownership checker, it offers free correctness assurance for the generated code.
 As one will see in the following sections, we will also allow object borrows in foreign language interface (FFI).
 Rust will also protect us from memory errors in such cases.

 == Seamless Interpolation <interpolation>